-From Small Beginnings has been set up as an interdisciplinary and inter-institutional project and also one that brings together academics, practitioners and activists in the field of eugenics and disability.
+From Small Beginnings has been set up as an interdisciplinary and inter-institutional project and also one that brings together academics, practitioners and activists in the field of eugenics.

 Mark Pimm (himself blind) has been the Birkbeck Disability Manager for nearly 20 years, and is an active member of the Disabled Staff Network, the Diversity Rep for UNISON at Birkbeck and also has strong links with Disability practitioners and groups across the country.
 His passion for this area has come from a long career connected to the ever changing face of disability across the University of London, thousands of daily interactions with Disabled students, ensuring their support during their time on campus and advocating for the Equality Act and disability rights.

-We have generated a network of people passionate about this subject, but we would also very much like to invite you to join us.
+We have generated an international network of people passionate about this subject, but we would also very much like to invite you to join us.

 Origins of title

 “Whatever proportions these crimes finally assumed, it became evident to all who investigated them, that they started from small beginnings.
 The beginnings at first were merely a subtle shift in emphasis in the basic attitudes of physicians… Gradually the sphere of those to be included in this category was enlarged to encompass the socially unproductive, the ideologically unwanted, the racially unwanted, and finally all non-Germans.”